-From its own point of view, the complete stance is simpler than either eternalism or nihilism.
+Further, the complete stance looks dauntingly complicated from a distance, because it works with both pattern and nebulosity, plus their intricate interrelationships.
+From its own point of view, it is simpler than either eternalism or nihilism.
 It sees only one thing (meaningness) not two (meaning and meaninglessness).
 It does not attempt to divide pattern from nebulosity—an artificial and impossible separation that causes endless complications.

-Nevertheless, we are usually somewhat effective at pulling the wool over our own eyes, using the eternalist ploys and nihilist evasions.
-So we often act as if we were genuinely eternalists, nihilists, or existentialists; and this has awful consequences.
+Pretending not to be in the complete stance, we are usually somewhat effective at pulling the wool over our own eyes, using the eternalist ploys and nihilist justifications.
+So we often act as if we were genuinely eternalists or nihilists, and this has awful consequences.

 The complete stance looks boring from a distance